django-cms/django-filer/docs/usage.rst

 	{% filer_video video_obj %}

-This will generate the html5 video tag with links to the multiple video formats and fallback to flash if the flash format is available.
+This will generate the html5 video tag with links to the multiple video formats and fallback to flash if the flash format is available, and link to the poster image.
+The filer_video tag can accept optional dimensions parameter for the display window (otherwise uses the video dimensions).

+	{% filer_video video_obj 640x480 %}

+Note: if ffmpeg is not available for converting the videos, the dimensions of the uploaded video are not extracted from the file and so they need to be set in the tag.

 admin
 .....